Worcestershire Heritage Guide

 For a county long associated with manufacturing, Worcestershire contains surprising pockets of peaceful countryside.
 The manufacturing areas are mostly confined to the north and east, including the famous (or infamous, depending on your point of view) Black Country - so named for the pall of black smoke which hung over its factories in Victorian times.

-is the city's pride, however.
+The cathedral is the city's pride, however.
 Though much of the exterior is Victorian, the interior is Norman, and the foundations older still.
 King John - he of evil repute - lies buried within the Norman crypt.
-The cathedral is home to the world-renown Worcester Boys Choir, and every three years it hosts the Three Choirs Festival
+The cathedral is home to the world-renown Worcester Boys Choir, and every three years it hosts the Three Choirs Festival of choral music.

-is the most popular of the Cotswold villages in the county, and its wide main street is lined with attractive stone cottages - and more than one tour bus in summer!
-Above the town 18th century Broadway Tower stands in an attractive county park.
+Broadway is the most popular of the Cotswold villages in the county, and its wide main street is lined with attractive stone cottages - and more than one tour bus in summer!
+Above the town, 18th-century Broadway Tower stands in an attractive county park.